SarmithaVD/Chatbot/README.md

 - Replace `Groq API Key` with a valid key in the backend code.
 - Temporary files are deleted after processing to maintain security.

----

-## Future Improvements
-- Add support for bulk document uploads.
-- Implement streaming APIs for real-time responses.
-- Integrate additional security measures (e.g., JWT authentication).
-- Expand LLM capabilities with custom prompts and fine-tuned models.

----

-## Contributors
-- **Your Name** - Developer
-- **Team Members** - CRG Fintech Team

----

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for details.